akarshrajsingh7/Ask-Your-PDFs/README.md

 ![RAG Solution Architecture](./Architecture.png)

+## Demo
+<a href="https://huggingface.co/spaces/akarshrajsingh7/Ask-Your-PDFs"> Application Demo </a>

+This demo is using **open source model** (not OpenAI API) and hosted on the **free basic CPU machine**.
+So expect below things-
+1) Slow processing time
+2) Inaccurate results (since the model is not capable to generate chatgpt like outputs)

 ## Features

 - **Retrieval-Augmented Generation:** Utilizes the power of RAG to enhance the generation of responses by retrieving relevant information from PDF documents.

-- **LangChain Integration:** Integrates with LangChain, a Python library for natural language processing and understanding, to enhance language-related tasks.

-- **Interactive Questioning:** Users can ask questions in natural language, and the application will provide detailed and contextually relevant answers.
+- **Interactive Questioning (Chat UI):** Users can ask questions in natural language, and the application will provide detailed and contextually relevant answers.
+Previous questions in the same session will also be visible

+- **Multiple PDFs support** : You can upload one or more files and ask questions on them collectively

+- **Open Source LLM support** : The demo link above is using the open source LLM for generating the answer

 ## Getting Started